Xilinx/ROCm-air-platforms/README.md

 ## Getting Started

-1. **Install the ROCm release:** Refer to the experimental [rocm-air branch](https://github.com/RadeonOpenCompute/ROCR-Runtime/tree/experimental/rocm-5.6.x-air) instructions on how to install our experimental ROCm release.
+1. **Install the ROCm release:** Refer to the experimental [rocm-5.6.x-air branch](https://github.com/RadeonOpenCompute/ROCR-Runtime/tree/experimental/rocm-5.6.x-air) instructions on how to install our experimental ROCm release.

 2. **Configure the board:** Refer to the [platform documentation](platform/vck5000) on how to load the platform on the VCK5000.